 The successful candidate will be expected to establish and maintain a distinguished research program, including extramural funding, and to supervise graduate students.
 The faculty member will also teach courses at the graduate and undergraduate levels, and contribute to mentoring students, including those from underrepresented backgrounds.
 The faculty member will also participate in outreach and contribute to departmental, college, and university service.
 In these and other ways, the faculty member will help to develop innovative approaches to enhancing student engagement, increasing diversity, and expanding collaborations with community and business partners.

-The initial appointment may be at the level of Assistant Professor, Associate Professor, or Full Professor, depending on qualifications.
-To be considered for an appointment above the rank of Assistant Professor, candidates must have an internationally recognized record of distinguished scientific achievement, leadership, and teaching ability in Cosmochemistry.
-To be considered for appointment at the rank of Assistant Professor, candidates must demonstrate clear promise of such achievement.
+The initial appointment will be at the level of Assistant Professor, but an appointment at Associate Professor level may be considered for exceptionally qualified candidates.
+To be considered for an appointment above the rank of Assistant Professor, candidates must have an internationally recognized record of distinguished scientific achievement, leadership, and teaching ability.
+To be considered for appointment at the rank of Assistant Professor, candidates must demonstrate a clear promise of such achievement.

 The University of Arizona is an EEO/AA employer - M/W/D/V.

 LPL and our Communities

 LPL was established at the University of Arizona in Tucson in 1960.
 The department, as well as the university community, the city of Tucson, and the local region, offer unique amenities, resources, and opportunities for our faculty, staff, and students.
 To learn more, visit the links below.

 Hop on the Sunlink Streetcar for an easy ride to shopping, dining, nightlife, and art in Main Gate Square, on 4th Avenue, and in the downtown district.
 Streetcar stop is 1 block north of the Kuiper building, at 2nd Street and Warren Ave.